City

 Average Salary: $85,415

-Registered Nurses provide care to patients and help doctors with medical procedures.
-They work in hospitals, clinics, and care centers.
-This role is vital for ensuring patients receive the best care possible.
+Registered Nurses provide care to patients and help them manage their health.
+They work in hospitals, clinics, and care facilities.
+They collaborate with doctors and other healthcare providers to ensure patients receive the best care possible.

 Find Registered Nurse jobs in Trenton, MI